lsst/felis/docs/index.rst

 A Table within a Schema.
 The core annotations of a table are:

--  **name** — The name of this table.
+:``name``: The name of this table.
 In implementation terms, this typically maps to a table name in a ``CREATE TABLE`` statement in a MySQL/Oracle/Postgres/SQLite.
--  **@id** — an identifier for this table
--  **description** — A textual of this table
--  **columns** — the list of columns in the table.
+:``@id``: an identifier for this table :``description``: A textual of this table :``columns``: the list of columns in the table.
 A table MUST have one or more columns and the order of the columns within the list is significant and MUST be preserved by applications.
--  **primaryKey** — A column reference that holds either a single reference to a column id or a list of column id references for compound primary keys.
+:``primaryKey``: A column reference that holds either a single reference to a column id or a list of column id references for compound primary keys.
--  **constraints** — the list of constraints for the table.
+:``constraints``: the list of constraints for the table.
 A table MAY have zero or more constraints.
 Usually these are Forein Key constraints.
--  **indexes** — the list of indexes in the schema.
+:``indexes``: the list of indexes in the schema.
 A schema MAY have zero or more indexes.

 Tables MAY in addition have any number of annotations which provide information about the table.
 Annotations on a table may include: